neogeo-technologies/ckan-widget/readme.md

 </html>
 ```

+### Integrate in HTML Page/Web App

-To integrate the Widget in custom HTML page, take the JS and CSS files located at `build/static/js` and `build/static/css` and put wherever is suitable for the App/Page.
+To integrate the Widget in HTML page/Web App, take the JS and CSS files located at `build/static/js` and `build/static/css` and put wherever is suitable for the App/Page.
 Then import the files in the Page.
-The format of the files is `main.id.js` and `main.id.css`.
+The format of the file names is `main.id.js` and `main.id.css`.
 Also, you can rename the files if necessary.
 HTML page example:
 ```
 <!DOCTYPE html>
 <html>